 Christ did!
 "Greater love hath no man than this that he lay down his life.
-When he was reviled, he reviled not again.
-When he was reproached; he reproached not again."
+When he was reviled, he reviled not again."
 Peter said, "How many times shall I forgive this fellow, seven times?"
 The Lord says, "Seventy times seven."
 Keep on forgiving because in verse 8 it says, "Love never fails," (love never changes, and love never goes away).